payu-india/CMS-Chatbot/docs/Collect Payments/ecommerce-platform-plugins/shopify/configure-sku-based-offers-shopify.md

 6. Share the following details with PayU to enable of SKU-based offers.
    * **MID**: Your MID provided by PayU
-   * **Hash key** : The hash key you copied in Step 7 from Shopify dashboard after creation of checkout webhooks
+   * **The webhook signature** : The hash key you copied in Step 7 from Shopify dashboard after creation of checkout webhooks